mgblackwater/stevekinney.net/content/courses/testing/testing-hooks-in-react.md

 And just like that, you’ve covered both cases: one where drinking coffee boosts productivity (as it should!) and one where no coffee keeps you at baseline (a bleak existence, really).

-## Wrapping Up Testing Hooks

 Testing hooks doesn’t have to be the hair-pulling, coffee-chugging ordeal you thought it was.
 With `renderHook` and `act`, the `@testing-library/react-hooks` makes it super easy to check the state and behavior of your hook in isolation.

-And Vitest?
-It’s practically whispering in your ear, “Go forth, young padawan, and test all of the hooks with ease.”

-You’ve now got the basics down for testing both simple and slightly trickier hooks.
-So, next time you're writing a hook, don’t leave it to chance—write some tests and make sure your hooks behave exactly how they should.
-Now go find yourself a cup of coffee—if your productivity level goes up by 10 points, send me a thank-you tweet!